The Foreign, Commonwealth and Development Office (FCDO) advises against all travel to:

-The Foreign and Commonwealth Office (FCO) advise against all but essential travel to:
+The Foreign, Commonwealth and Development Office (FCDO) advises against all but essential travel to:

 Terrorists are likely to try to carry out attacks in Myanmar.
 You should remain vigilant and follow the advice of local authorities.
 See Terrorism